Charles, Duke of Vendôme: Wife and children

 During 1535, he sought a match for his daughter Marie with James, king of Scotland.
-Concurrently to this endeavour there was a royal project to see the Scottish king married to king François' daughter Madeleine de Valois.
-It was François' project, rather than Charles' which succeeded, though the royal marriage would be a brief one, due to the early death of Madeleine.
+Concurrently to this endeavour there was a royal project to see the Scottish king married to king Francis' daughter Madeleine de Valois.
+It was Francis' project, rather than Charles', that succeeded, though the royal marriage would be a brief one, due to the early death of Madeleine.